homan-uppu/writing/Essays/On college/Why college is outdated.md

 **Bootcamps failed to be the de-facto software engineering learning system**

-The mid 2010's was the era of the "bootcamp".
+The mid 2010's was the era of the "coding bootcamp".
 These startups claimed to be able to generate competent, hirable software engineers with a course that didn't last more than half a year.
 They had the ambition to redefine the standard software engineering education, claiming that colleges weren't efficient at teaching software engineering, and were far too expensive.

 They were right that colleges don't teach software engineering well, and is overpriced.
 But they were wrong that you could create a competent software engineer in a short period of time with standardized training.